What is Prefest?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.
-Overdose can cause nausea, vomiting, or vaginal bleeding.

-What should I avoid while taking Prefest (estradiol and norgestimate)?
+What should I avoid while taking Prefest?

-Prefest (estradiol and norgestimate) side effects
+Prefest side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.